 We can’t get enough of everything Baby Yoda!
 Everywhere we turn there are new toys, clothes, and gifts all around this cute little guy.

+That’s why we created this easy Baby Yoda craft for kids!
 It’s a super simple Star Wars craft that comes with a free printable template.
 You can make it with your children at home or make it for a Mandalorian or Star Wars themed birthday party!

-All you need is some colored paper, markers, scissors and glue.
+All you need is some colored paper, markers, scissors, and glue.

-Baby Yoda Printable Craft
+Baby Yoda Paper Craft

 Supplies